chalco777/wastewaters_project/downsampling_resistome_variation/scripts/rgi-resistance_proport_plot_contig.md

 ```

-Read all the RGI from DS and fasta counts
+## Read the RGI results on AMR-mapped reads for each DS, and then the number of AMR-mapped reads for each Pathogen and DS

+As expected, from these files I will get the proportion of trully carbapenem-resistant reads

 ```{r}
 # Define the vector of downsampling sizes and file paths
 downsampling_sizes <- c("03", "05", "1", "3", "6", "9")